 How microloans work

-Microloans usually come from nonprofit and community lenders, including SBA microloan intermediaries, rather than big banks.
+Microloans usually come from nonprofit and community funders, including SBA microloan intermediaries, rather than big banks.
 Amounts are small, terms run a few years, and the application often weighs your plan and character alongside the numbers.

 Because the dollar amounts are low, they are a practical fit for early-stage needs like inventory, equipment, supplies, or working capital.